Curriculum Associates logo.

 Learning is, at its core, a human endeavor.

-i-Ready brings these principles together in practice.
-Grounded in a rigorous and well-established evidence base, it connects precise, adaptive assessment with targeted, personalized instruction in a way that strengthens teacher decision making and keeps people at the center of education.
+i-Ready brings these principles to life—connecting precise assessment with targeted instruction in a way that sharpens teacher decision making and keeps people at the center of learning.

-Large-scale, third-party, and longitudinal studies across districts and student populations find that students using i-Ready Personalized Instruction as recommended make greater gains in reading and mathematics.
+When used as recommended, students using i‑Ready Personalized Instruction consistently make greater gains in reading and mathematics.

 Corporate Slug Icon